pakoti/pakoti/README.md

-- 🔭 I’m currently working on [Building Blog with Django](https://github.com/pakoti/Django_blog)
+- 🔭 I’m currently working on [To be an Open-Source Developer]

 - 🌱 I’m currently learning **Django,Flask,Web Scrapping,Erlang**